dcna-dev/keycloak-bulk-users/README.md

 * Create users
 * Put users in multiple groups
-* Manipulate users and group map in a single file
+* Use a file with a mapping of groups and users